IVL-SCUT/ivl.github.io/README.md

 # Intelligent Vehicles Lab
-Our main research focuses are energy management, autonomous driving and reinforcement learning.
+Our main research focuses are eco-driving and reinforcement learning.

 ***